I keep hearing about added sugars. Where can I find more information?

 Find the calcium content in common foods by using the USDA's FoodData Central.
 You can create a list, sorted either alphabetically by food description or in descending order by calcium content in common household measures.
 You can also find a list of common foods that have the most and least amounts of calcium in the Nutrient Lists from Standard Reference Legacy (2018) on the FNIC website.

-The USDA Nutrient Data Laboratory (NDL) has removed the USDA Database for the Added Sugars Content of Selected Foods from the NDL website.
-This is due to constant changes in formulations for commercial, multi-ingredient foods, the primary contributor of added sugars to the diet.
-NDL is not recalculating added and intrinsic sugars at this time, in part, because brand name market shares and ingredients are changed so rapidly that these estimates are more a temporary cross-section in time than fixed values.
-No method can analyze for added sugars so their amounts must be extrapolated or supplied by food companies, many of which are not willing to make public such proprietary information.
+The USDA Food Composition Laboratory has removed the added sugars report from their website.
+This is due to constant changes in formulations for commercial foods, the primary contributor of added sugars to the diet.
+No research method can measure added sugars alone, so their amounts must be estimated or supplied by food companies, many of which are not willing to make public such proprietary information.
 The Agricultural Research Service provides additional information about this decision.

 Is there a law that requires food labels to list ingredients that commonly cause food allergies?